darlab-pakistan/darlab-pakistan.github.io/README.md

 _[This is a text-only website where we prefer no images unless you click to load an image.]_

+## Welcome
-Welcome to the Data Research Lab (DAR) ([image: our logo](darlab-logo.jpg)), an initiative aimed at providing a comprehensive dataset related to [Pakistan](https://en.wikipedia.org/wiki/Pakistan) to facilitate research and promote knowledge exchange.
+Data Research Lab (DAR) ([image: our logo](darlab-logo.jpg)), an initiative aimed at providing a comprehensive dataset related to [Pakistan](https://en.wikipedia.org/wiki/Pakistan) to facilitate research and promote knowledge exchange.

 Our mission is to create and compile contextual data on [Pakistan](https://en.wikipedia.org/wiki/Pakistan) that can be utilized by scholars, researchers, and students across various disciplines.
 We aspire to cultivate a culture of data-driven research, where information is sourced, analyzed, and interpreted in a meaningful and relevant manner.